-In some AAUP policy documents, ambiguity results from a tendency to rely on the concept of "faculty" as if its definition were self-evident.
-For example, the Statement on Government's assertion that "Faculty representatives should be selected by the faculty according to procedures determined by the faculty" begs the question of who are the faculty.
-Does a system meet the standard of fairness in which only tenured or tenure-track faculty can decide upon election procedures that apply only to tenured or tenure-track faculty?
+In some AAUP policy documents, ambiguity results from a tendency to treat the concept of "faculty" as if its definition were self-evident.
+For example, the Statement on Government's assertion that "[f]aculty representatives should be selected by the faculty according to procedures determined by the faculty" begs the question of who the faculty are.
+Does a system in which only tenured or tenure-track faculty can decide upon election procedures that apply only to tenured or tenure-track faculty meet the standard of fairness?

-Our informal survey asked respondents about which appointments are included in their institution's definition of faculty and found that while almost all institutions, as would be expected, include those who hold full-time tenure-track appointments in the definition, practice is split on full-time nontenure track (84.5 percent include them), part-time nontenure track (69.8 percent), graduate-student employees (9.5 percent), and postdocs (6 percent).
+Our informal survey asked respondents about which appointments are included in their institution's definition of faculty and found that while almost all institutions, as would be expected, include in the definition those who hold full-time tenure-track appointments, practice is split on full-time non-tenuretrack faculty (84.5 percent include them), part-time non-tenure-track faculty (69.8 percent), graduatestudent employees (9.5 percent), and postdoctoral fellows (6 percent).
 Defining "faculty" is no simple task, given variations in job duties and overlap between academic and administrative duties.
-Luckily, it has already been attempted, in the Joint Statement on Faculty Status of College and University Librarians, adopted by the AAUP's Council in 1973:
+Luckily, it has already been attempted, in the joint Statement on Faculty Status of College and University Librarians, adopted by the AAUP's Council in 1973:

 Librarians perform a teaching and research role inasmuch as they instruct students formally and informally and advise and assist faculty in their scholarly pursuits.
 Librarians are also themselves involved in the research function; many conduct research in their own professional interests and in the discharge of their duties.

-Where the role of college and university librarians ... requires them to function essentially as part of the faculty, this functional identity should be recognized by the granting of faculty status.
-Neither administrative responsibilities nor professional degrees, titles, or skills, per se, qualify members of the academic community for faculty status.
-The function of a librarian as participant in the processes of teaching and research is the essential criterion of faculty status.
+Where the role of college and university librarians . . . requires them to function essentially as part of the faculty, this functional identity should be recognized by the granting of faculty status.
+Neither administrative responsibilities nor professional degrees, titles, or skills, per se, qualify members of the academic community for faculty